 How Resolve can help

 Many people fall behind on student loan repayments and don’t see a way to get caught up.
-Resolve can help.
 Although Resolve is not a credit counseling agency, we can assess your situation and show you your options for paying off your debt.
-Our Resolve platform and debt guidance are free.
+The Resolve platform and debt guidance are free.
 You can review and compare debt relief paths and ask our experts questions without cost.
-If you then choose to work with one of our Resolve Network Partners, we would inform you of the fee for their service.
+If you then choose to work with one of the service providers in the Resolve Network, we would inform you of the fee for their service.